This post may contain affiliate links. Please read the disclaimer here.

 Where: Carretera Nacional 340A, km 464, 04200 Tabernas, Almería, Spain

 Who knew that the dusty landscape of Southern Spain strongly resembled the desolate deserts of the Wild West?
-Director Sergio Leone did back in the 1960s.
+Director Sergio Leone knew this back in the 1960s.
 He shot many scenes from his Dollars Trilogy at what is now known as Mini Hollywood in Almería, Spain.
 Yup, the set is still there!
-And it’s been preserved as a fun Wild West town so you can live like yellow-bellies and black hats for the day.
+And it’s been preserved as a fun Wild West town so you can live like yellow bellies and black hats for the day.

 The Dark Hedges as seen in Game of Thrones (2011-2019)